 - Secondary inspection records (Once I asked if I could bring in an apple and a couple of slices of bread I had left over from breakfast: "PAX VERBALLY DECLARED FOOD.
 1 APPLE WAS SEIZED.
 BREAD WAS INSPECTED AND RELEASED.
 NO PENALTY."
 Another time they washed all my shoes for me, as they will -- while you wait, for free -- if you check the box on the entry form that says you've been near animals: "PAX ARRIVED FROM ARGENTINA...
 IN A LIVESTOCK SHOW.
 HIS SHOES WERE CLEANED AND DISINFECTED FOR POSSIBLE CONTAMINATION."
 And so forth.
 Note that although these are labeled as "Secondary Inspection" records, they include notes, such as those I just quoted, regarding entries and exits at which I was not referred to secondary inspection.)

 - An "accounting of disclosures" listing which other government agencies or third parties CBP has "shared" your records with (This is required by the Privacy Act, but nobody I know of has received such an accounting of disclosures of their travel records.
-It's unclear whether no access logs are maintained, or they are maintained but have been withheld.)
+It's unclear whether no access logs are maintained, or whether they are maintained but have been withheld.)

 (Continue reading for instructions, details, and similar forms to request your travel records from airlines, travel agencies, tour operators, and other travel companies as well as the government.
 See additional information here for additional rights you have if you travelled to, from, or via the European Union, on an airline based in the EU, or made reservations or bought your tickets through a travel agency, tour operator, or airline office in the EU.)